SimonYip22/SimonYip22/README.md

 -->

 ### 📝 Summary
-- Clinician-technologist combining medical training with technical proficiency, focused on leveraging ML with clinical expertise to contribute to healthcare innovation through data-driven modeling and tools.
+- Clinician-technologist combining medical training with technical proficiency, focused on leveraging ML with clinical expertise to create data-driven modeling and tools.
-- Specialise in clinically informed, technically robust pipelines with end-to-end deployment; fully reproducible and medically interpretable; aiming to improve patient outcome and safety, streamline clinical workflows, and integrate predictive decision support into real-world clinical settings.
+- Specialise in clinically informed, technically robust pipelines with end-to-end deployment; fully reproducible and medically interpretable; aiming to contribute to healthcare innovation to improve patient outcome and safety, streamline clinical workflows, and integrate predictive decision support into real-world clinical settings.

 ##
 ### 🎓 Education